 A stop method call must not return until delivery of messages has paused.
 This means a client can rely on the fact that none of its message listeners will be called and all threads of control waiting for receive to return will not return with a message until the connection is restarted.
 The receive timers for a stopped connection continue to advance so receives may time out and return a null message while the connection is stopped.

-If MessageListeners are running when stop is invoked, stop must wait until all of them have returned before it may return.
-While these MessageListeners are completing, they must have the full services of the connection available to them.
+If any message listeners are running when stop is invoked, stop must wait until all of them have returned before it may return.
+While these message listeners are completing, they must have the full services of the connection available to them.

+A message listener must not attempt to stop its own connection as this would lead to deadlock.
+The JMS provider must detect this and throw a javax.jms.IllegalStateException.

 Closing a Connection